 "I thought we'd gotten

 past that kind of answer."
-Dax
+Dax looked disapprovingly at her.

-Seven frowned.
-They were beyond such evasions.
-Since that first day on the shuttle, she and
+beyond such evasions.
+Since that first day on the shuttle, she and Dax had kept

-that their schedules were often similar and took the same shuttle whenever they
+in touch.
+They'd found that their schedules were often similar and took the

-Earth to Starbase 6, where they would head in different directions.
-She owed her friend more than the stock
+same shuttle whenever they could.
+They talked the whole way from Earth to Starbase 6, where they would head in different directions.
+She

-reply.
+owed her new friend more than the stock reply.
 "I'm sorry.
-I am unsure how to answer."
+I am unsure how

 "I keep forgetting this